 1. You Won’t Get This Time Back

 This is a time you will never get again.
-You are now going to have children for the rest of your life.
+Life is about to change in ways you can’t fully anticipate yet.
 While I firmly believe in continuing to take vacations alone with your partner after children, the hassle of child care on top of pet care and time off work is just an added stress that makes vacations a lot trickier and a lot less carefree.

 2. An Opportunity to Rest